IL2HorusTeam/il2fb-game-log-parser/README.rst

 Synopsis
 --------

-This is a Python library which parses events from log produced by dedicated server of «IL-2 Forgotten Battles» flight simulator.
+This is a Python library which parses events from game log produced by dedicated server of «IL-2 Forgotten Battles» flight simulator.
 Resulting information about events is stored in special data structures.

 Demo